 To access Git integration options, you must have Development Mode turned on.

-Connecting Looker to a Git Repository
+Connecting a Looker Project to a Git Repository

 Looker can use several different version control providers for LookML file management, but the general steps are the same no matter which platform you use.